Why London’s hot ticket is a sing-along of school assembly hymns

 Millennial cringe

 Despite school singing’s Christian connotations, most in the crowd say they are not religious.
 One audience member, Aarthi, tells me that she found it difficult being one of the few non-Christian students at her school.
-“But I still love these hymns – the fact that we know all the lyrics and it’s embedded” in people’s’ minds, she says.
+“But I still love these hymns – the fact that we know all the lyrics and it’s embedded” in people’s minds, she says.

 “Even though religion can divide, there’s something about hymns – the rhythm, the lyrics – I actually have really positive memories associated with that aspect of Christianity and religion, which I didn’t necessarily experience in other ways,” she adds.